-- Officers and Members will be expected to discuss perceived conflicts of interest with the Chair (or Deputy Chair if it involves the Chair) and, if appropriate, may be requested to stand down from an executive or board position or a committee if it is identified, through the scoring system below, that holding too many positions may be perceived as a potential conflict of interest, likely to bring that individual or YORLMC into disrepute. - Directors and employees will be expected to discuss perceived conflicts of interests with the Chief Executive (or Board Chair if it involves the Chief Executive) and, if appropriate, may be requested to stand down from an executive or board position or a committee if it is identified, through the scoring system below, that holding too many positions may be perceived as a potential conflict of interest, likely to bring that individual or YORLMC into disrepute. - GPs that hold a Board position on a Clinical Commissioning Group may also be members of YORLMC but are not eligible to stand for Chair or Deputy Chair of the Committees or Locality Officer.
-CCG Board positions of YORLMC members will be recorded in the register of interests. - In the event that a Committee Member has not declared a conflict of interest or a dispute arises as to whether or not a conflict of interest exists, this matter will be referred to YORLMC's Chief Executive for consideration.
+- Representatives will be expected to discuss perceived conflicts of interest with the Chief Executive and Chair (or Vice-Chair if it involves the Chair) and, if appropriate, may be requested to stand down from an executive or board position or a committee if it is identified, through the scoring system below, that holding too many positions may be perceived as a potential conflict of interest, likely to bring that individual or YORLMC into disrepute. - GPs that hold a Board position on a Clinical Commissioning Group may also be members of YORLMC but are not eligible to stand for Chair or Vice-Chair of the Branches or Division Liaison Officer.
+CCG Board positions of YORLMC members will be recorded in the register of interests.

+- In the event that a Committee Member has not declared a conflict of interest or a dispute arises as to whether or not a conflict of interest exists, this matter will be referred to YORLMC's Chief Executive for consideration.
 They will have absolute discretion and authority to decide on a course of action. - A Committee Member will have the right to lodge an appeal.
 The appeal process is set out in YORLMC's Dispute Resolution Policy